-Audio Gain Control Switches
+Audio Gain Control Switch

-The two switches allow for audio gain control for the headphone/speaker out jack on the back panel.
-Please make sure the two dips are set in the same position and are set according to your headphone specification (actual effects may vary by the device being used).
+This switch allows for audio gain control for the line-out jack on the back panel.
+Please make sure all of the dips are set in the same position and are set according to your headphone specification (actual effects may vary by the device being used).